-The student follow guidelines must the of an Ro1 proposal (http://grants.nih.gov/grants/funding/ro1.htm) for the organization and content of the comprehensive exam proposal (i.e., summary, narratives, research plan, and references).
+The student should follow the guidelines of an R01 proposal (http://grants.nih.gov/grants/funding/r01.htm) for the organization and content of the comprehensive exam proposal (i.e., summary, narratives, research plan, and references).
+It is also acceptable for the student, with the approval of their advisor and committee members, to prepare a full-length research proposal (minimum page length of 12 pages) following guidelines of agencies such as USDA, NSF, and others.

 The committee will review the proposal and decide if its quality is satisfactory.
-If the proposal is deemed satisfactory with no more than one dissenting vote, the student will receive written feedback from the committee within two weeks after receiving the CE confirmation e-mail from MUII.
-If the proposal is deemed unsatisfactory, the student and MUII office will receive written notification of the concerns of the committee from the advisor.
+If the proposal is deemed satisfactory with no more than one dissenting vote, the student will receive written feedback from the committee within two weeks after receiving the CE confirmation e-mail from IDSI.
+If the proposal is deemed unsatisfactory, the student and IDSI office will receive written notification of the concerns of the committee from the advisor.
 If unsatisfactory, the student must submit a revised proposal no sooner than 12 weeks after receiving the written notification.
 A student may only resubmit one time.
 Failing a second time will result in dismissal from the program.